 When a person, their child, or a close family member is killed as a result of another person’s (including the police) negligence or malfeasance, this may be classified as two distinct legal events.

-Here, since your loved one didn’t have to die in accordance with the Penal Code.
-In a civil case, the alleged killer is held liable to pay the survivor or close loved ones money damages as a form of compensation for the incident killing their loved one.
+Here, since your loved one didn’t have to die per the Penal Code, in a civil case, the alleged killer is held liable to pay the survivor or close loved ones money damages as compensation for the incident killing their loved one.

 Surviving family members who were financially reliant on the deceased, such as children, surviving spouses, or parents, may have entitlement to compensation for the death, which causes pain and suffering, emotional distress, and lost wages.
 Sadly, in most police abuse cases, there is no insurance company, and you’ll be dealing with the city, county attorney, or private outside counsel.

 In the process, we’ve won clients over $100 Million.
 Below we discuss some important details and FAQs regarding a wrongful death suit caused by police brutality with a gun or other instrument of death.
-We hope you learn and understand the difference in police killings after reading this article.
+After reading this article, we hope you learn and understand the difference in police killings.

 To begin with, who gets sued depends on their status as officers in the line of duty, a private employer, or other legally accountable persons.
 The mistake most victims make is assuming the police will hold themselves accountable for what happened!

-Typically, that is a huge lie based on an ill-informed opinion from an earlier time that police have a duty to protect you, they don’t.
-One of the many benefits of being police is the privilege of qualified immunity as state actors.
-Many view this instance as a denial of basic rights, but this is the law.
+Typically, that is a huge lie based on an ill-informed opinion from an earlier time that police have a duty to protect you.
+They don’t.
+One of the many benefits of being a police is the privilege of qualified immunity as state actors.
+Many view this instance as denying basic rights, but this is the law.

 The following are some of the most common causes of a wrongful death lawsuit:

 California Vehicle Code Section 17004 states: